Maxentius of Aquileia: Background: the schism of the Three Chapters

-Aftermath and Appointment of Patriarch
+Aftermath and appointment as patriarch

 The conflict caused by the schism of the Three Chapters lasted long enough that by the eighth century the dispute had become buried underneath diluted political and theological debate that even Paul the Deacon himself, had little knowledge of what or why or even where the debate was headed.
 The conflict led to old Aquileia to be viewed less favorably by the Church of Rome and by some extent the imperial capital of Byzantium.

 It was not until 698, pressure from Pope Sergius I, and no doubt the papacy's geopolitical location of Grado led to the shift of Aquileia to readopt the Roman papacy's orthodox.
 However, this further led to another conflict to arise whereas Aquileia and Grado, while now technically in communion belonged to two separate kingdoms, with Aquileia still being the center of Lombard rule in the North, and Grado, the vision of the Byzantium's imperial rule.

 In 811, after the death of Ursus, the patriarch of Aquileia, Maxentius was appointed the title of Patriarch of Aquileia.
 With this title, he was able to lead the church of Aquileia to great prominence.
 Maxentius's dedication to the church was followed by political, social development with minor urban growth.
 Maxentius dedication to his new title thus allowed Aquileia to move from the ‘rebel’ status that it once had into more favorable view and started to gain support from the imperial capital and rising momentum of benefits from the Emperor himself.